-Consider for example the effects of Chicagoland’s flat postglacial landscape.
-Because the terrain imposed no physical barriers to building, Chicago became a railroading center.
-It was such an easy place to lay tracks, and if Chicago is sprawlier than some big cities, it’s because it has always had plenty of room to sprawl in.
-In these and a dozen other ways, natural and human history in Chicagoland are so intertwined here as to be one chronicle.
+The very shape of the city owes to its geology.
+Because the terrain imposed no physical barriers to laying tracks, Chicago became a railroading center, and if Chicago is sprawlier than some big cities, it’s because it has always had plenty of room to sprawl in.
+In these and a dozen other ways, natural and human history in Chicagoland are so intertwined here as to constitute a single chronicle.

 First as a sewer, later as a commercial artery, and most recently as play space, the Chicago River has figured prominently in the history of its namesake city.
-The Chicago River consists of two branches that supply a main river measurable in blocks rather than miles that ran east into the lake from a spot today known as Wolf Point.
+The Chicago River consists of two branches that supply a main river whose course east into the lake from a spot today known as Wolf Point is measurable in blocks rather than miles.
 This main stem of the Chicago River was fed by a north and a south branch, each with very modest tributaries of their own—none of which would be dignified with the name creek in most Downstate counties.

 In honor of its significance as the putative center of the city, the spot where the north and south forks join the main stem of the Chicago River was converted to an architectural motif.
 It appears in a 1915 mural in the Gary School auditorium on West Thirty-first Street, and was the inspiration of the “Y” emblem that used to appear on CTA tokens.
 The double-headed lighting fixtures that line State Street between Wacker Drive and Congress Parkway—replicas of the ones designed specifically for the street by Chicago architects Graham, Anderson, Probst and White in 1926—are adorned with that same “Y” symbol.